Why volunteer with us?

 There's also volunteering opportunities especially for 16 to 24 year olds on I Know I Can (IKIC).

-Voluntary Action Barnsley offer one to one meetings to people who want to find out what they can do as a volunteer.
+Barnsley CVS offer one to one meetings to people who want to find out what they can do as a volunteer.
 You can also find out what volunteering roles are available.

 Join Reach Volunteering to explore volunteer opportunities.